 Strangely, except "wikipedia" no other top online site has so far addressed this crucial application of a zero crossing detector concept, I hope they will update their articles after reading this post.

-So what is a zero crossing detector?
+What is a zero crossing detector?

 We all know that our mains AC phase is made up of alternating sinusoidal voltage phases as shown below: